-- Except the capital parameter in the MIC0 approach (see the previous subsection), the capital and labor parameters show the expected signs and ranges. - OUTPROGP/OUTPROGN: If turnover is expected to increase (decrease), it seems to be rather low (high).
-Thus, an expected increase (decrease) goes in line with lower (higher) productivity. - DEVELOP: If the technical condition of a firm is up to date, the productivity is higher.
+- OUTPROGP/OUTPROGN: if turnover is expected to increase (decrease), it seems to be rather low (high).
+Thus, an expected increase (decrease) goes in line with lower (higher) productivity. - DEVELOP: if the technological condition of a firm is up to date, productivity is higher. - NEWWORK: firms with a relatively large number of new hires (with little firm-specific human capital) are less productive. - SKSEARCH: firms searching for a relatively large number of skilled employees as of now are producing on the efficient frontier and would like to expand.

-- NEWWORK: Firms with relatively many new hires (having little firm-specific human capital) are less productive. - SKSEARCH: Firms searching relatively many skilled employees as of now are producing on the efficient frontier and would like to expand. - FLUCT: Stronger production fluctuations lead to lower productivity. - EAST: Enterprises which are by majority in East German property are less productive, a well-known result. - TRAIND/TRAINPC: Firms supporting on-the-job-training (with or without PCs) are more productive. - PROP1: Firms offering many jobs for whom experience is important do not seem to operate on the technological frontier and hence are less productive.
+- FLUCT: stronger production fluctuations lead to lower productivity. - EAST: enterprises which are by majority in East German property are less productive, a well-known result. - TRAIND/TRAINPC: firms supporting on-thejob-training (with or without PCs) are more productive. - PROP1: firms offering many jobs for which experience is important do not seem to operate on the technological frontier and are thus less productive.

-Finally, two stable significant results on the inefficiency submodel are:
+Finally, two stable significant plausible results on the inefficiency submodel are:

-- SKILL: Firms with relatively many skilled employees are producing more efficiently. - PROP4: Firms offering many jobs for whom creativity is important might be exposed to relatively many production risks leading to lower efficiency.
+- SKILL: firms with a relatively large number of skilled employees produce more efficiently. - PROP4: firms offering many jobs for which creativity is important might be exposed to a relatively large number of production risks leading to lower efficiency.